MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 ### Clone the repository for this course

-1. On the start menu, open the Command Prompt
+1. On the start menu, open the Command Prompt.

     ![](../images/command-prompt.png)